simple-icons/simple-icons/README.md

 ## Usage

+> ℹ We ask that all users read our [legal disclaimer](./DISCLAIMER.md) before using icons from or contributing to Simple Icons.

 ### General Usage

 Icons can be downloaded as SVGs directly from [our website](https://simpleicons.org/) - simply click the icon you want, and the download should start automatically.